Milton House (Milton, Wisconsin)

 Milton House is a historic building located at 18 South Janesville Street in Milton, Wisconsin.
-It was a stop on the Underground Railroad, a network of people and places that facilitated the movements of escaped slaves.
+It was a stop on the Underground Railroad, a network of people and places that facilitated the movements of enslaved people seeking freedom.
 The building has been asserted to be the first grout building built in the United States; although that claim is dubious, the house's grout construction apparently was influential.
 The AIA Journal called it the "Oldest standing concrete structure of any consequence."
 It is also known for its hexagonal shape.

 Description

 The Milton House is a grout building consisting of a three-story hexagonal section with a two-story hexagonal wing.
 The hotel's main rooms are located within the tower, which has a central spiral stairway with rooms on the sides; the common rooms are on the first floor, while the upper floors and the wing contain guest rooms.
 The house's grout construction inspired Orson Squire Fowler, an advocate of octagonal homes, to recommend the use of grout in such buildings.
 Behind the house is the Goodrich Cabin, which was built in 1837 and brought to the site in 1839; it was one of two cabins in which Goodrich lived when he first settled in Milton.